dtpublic/malhar-angular-dashboard/README.md

  storageHash | String | '' | no | This is used to validate/invalidate loaded state.
 See the **Persistence** section below. explicitSave | Boolean | false | no | The dashboard will not automatically save to storage for every change.
 Saves must instead be called explicitly using the `saveDashboard` method that is attached to the option event upon initialization.

-Upon instantiation, this options object is endowed with a few API methods for use by outside code: `addWidget`, `loadWidgets`, and `saveDashboard`.
+Upon instantiation, this options object is endowed with a few API methods for use by outside code: `addWidget`, `loadWidgets`, `saveDashboard` and `loadDashboard`.

 ### Widget Definition Objects